 Relaxed return policies are driving a need for better reverse logistics programs.
 This includes what happens to the merchandise that can’t be returned to store or virtual shelves and is slated for the secondary market.
 There is often an opportunity to recoup more by simply ditching traditional, manual methods and applying technology to the process instead.
 Consider this:

 Through B-Stock’s web-based B2B liquidation marketplace platform, retailers are able to reach thousands of approved business buyers – interested in products across all categories and conditions – to bid directly on merchandise via online auctions.
 This immediately eliminates dependence on a small group of buyers.
 What’s more, the auctions create competition, driving up pricing.

 Let’s face it, returns will continue to be the rule in retail so it literally pays to rethink whatever programs you have in place.

-Holiday returns are on the horizon: learn how to better tackle them by attending our November webinar.
-Sign up now
+Holiday returns are on the horizon, learn how to better tackle them by watching our webinar.